MolSSI-Education/python-package-best-practices/_episodes/08-testing.md

 Where you test your system as a whole to check if it meets all the requirements.

 Another important type of testing is **Regression tests**.
-In Regression tests,In regression tests, the software is checked to ensure that it consistently returns correct values given known inputs.
+In Regression tests, the software is checked to ensure that it consistently returns correct values given known inputs.
 This kind of testing can catch problems in previously working code that may have been broken by new changes or new features.

 It is highly encouraged to have Unit tests that *cover* most of your code.